-Revenues and expenditures for each individual funding source must be tracked separately within an individual budget.
+Revenues and expenditures for each individual funding source must be tracked separately within each individual budget.
 These funds are to be used to supplement, not supplant, existing resources and existing instructional and support services.

-These are restricted purpose funds and may not be transferred to other grants.
+These are restricted funds and may not be transferred to other grants.
 Records must be maintained to support the appropriate usage of AEL funds.
 Amounts reported as expenditures must be for allowable purposes and must reflect actual expenditures.
 A written purchasing policy that includes appropriate checks and balances to ensure that state and federal funds are properly spent should be established and followed.

-When issuing statements, press releases, bid solicitations, and other documents describing programs funded in whole or in part with federal money, providers must follow the guidelines of the Stevens Amendment, Public law 101-166, section 511.
+When issuing statements, press releases, bid solicitations, and other documents describing programs funded in whole or in part with federal money, providers must follow the guidelines of the Stevens Amendment

-- The information provided must document the percentage of the total cost of the program that will be financed with federal money. - The total amount of federal funds used for the program must also be documented.
+- The information provided must document the percentage of the total cost of the program that will be financed with federal money. - The total amount of federal funds used for the program must also be documented. - The percentage and dollar amount of the total costs of the project or program that will be financed by non-governmental sources.